 After having maintained a few sites, served as a web administrator, and run a few marketing campaigns, I don’t encourage this practice.

 In today’s online environment, the “Contact Us” page is a customer service portal.
-And while it’s easy for a spam bot to easily send a message through it, sending a simple sales and marketing message is usually a dead giveaway.
+The portal is a tempting target for someone to aim an automatic spambot at.
+But typically the messages I’ve seen coming from people on the “Contact Us” form are from 1. sales reps who don’t know how to communicate effectively or spammers up to no good.
 Currently the messages I’ve seen from the sites I’ve managed tend to be around SEO offers, website development offers, get-rich-quick schemes, or recreational-pharmaceuticals.
 And they all generally read the same way.
 Here’s a sample: